“The three R’s - Reading, Writing, and ‘Rithmetic” Sir William Curtis (1752-1829), toast at a school dinner

 Research has theorized several explanations for the benefits of writing-to-learn for mathematical thinking.
 We consider the following aspects to be most important:

 (a) Written texts are permanent.
-Therefore, they can be easily reviewed by the writer (Applebee, 1984) or an instructor (Bell & Bell, 1985).
+Therefore, they can easily be reviewed by the writer (Applebee, 1984) or an instructor (Bell & Bell, 1985).
 This enhances self-regulation (Glogger, Holzäpfel, Schwonke, Nückles, & Renkl, 2009) and reduces cognitive load (McCutchen, 1996; Sweller, 2010).
 When adequately prompted, the written text can be used to channel students’ focus on specific elements of the task or learning process.
 Writing initially occupies additional working memory capacity, but students benefit from this trade-off at a very early stage of writing proficiency (McCutchen, 1996).

 (b) Written texts are explicit.
-Written mathematical statements do not only have to be valid in their content, but also in their form (e. g.
-Ottinger, Kollar, & Ufer, 2016).
+Written mathematical statements do not only have to be valid in their content, but also in their form (e.g. Ottinger, Kollar, & Ufer, 2016).
 Therefore, ideas need to be constantly verbalized and structured in a negotiation between the content space and the rhetorical space (Bereiter & Scardamalia, 1987).
 Thoughts and ideas that might be sufficiently well articulated for oral or mental purposes often need to be specified, elaborated, or condensed before written down.
-This structuring is therefore being effectively stimulated by writing.
+This structuring is therefore effectively stimulated by writing.
 Furthermore, the explicitness again helps reviewing results and reduces illusions of understanding, because mistakes are not overlooked as easily (Glogger et al., 2009).

 (c) Compared to speech, writing is slow and self-paced, which offers writers time to review the written product even during the process of writing (Emig, 1977).
 Moreover, a slower pace offers possibilities for deeper processing and can prevent superficial errors.

-(d) Besides the explicitness, the structure of texts can provide a frame for organizing and thinking ideas and their relation (Applebee, 1984).
+(d) Besides the explicitness, the structure of texts can provide a frame for organizing ideas and their relation (Applebee, 1984).
 This refers not only to the linguistic structure, but also to the spatial arrangement of the text, including graphical elements as arrows or highlighting.
 Structuring is an essential part of solving mathematical problems (Kintsch & Greeno, 1985).

 (e) Writing refers back to prior knowledge and thereby activates cognitive resources, which is considered a fundamental prerequisite for learning (Bereiter & Scardamalia, 1987).